NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Using the heights from a reference DEM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some situations the DEM obtained with ASP is, after alignment, quite similar to the reference DEM, but the heights may be off.
-This can happen, for example, if the focal length is not accurately known.
+This can happen, for example, if the focal length or lens distortion are not accurately known.
 It is then possible after triangulating the interest point matches in bundle adjustment to replace their heights above datum with values obtained from the reference DEM, which are presumably more accurate.
-The triangulated points being optimized can then be constrained to not vary too much from these initial positions.
+The triangulated points being optimized can then be constrained to not vary too much from this DEM.

 The option for this is ``--heights-from-dem dem.tif``.
-An additional control is given, in the form of the option ``--heights-from-dem-weight``.
-The larger its value is, the more constrained those points will be.
-This multiplies the difference between the triangulated points being optimized and their initial value on the DEM.
+An additional control is given, in the form of the option ``--heights-from-dem-uncertainty``, measured in meters.
+The smaller its value is, the more constrained those points will be.

-This weight value should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is consistent with the reprojection error term (error of projecting pixels into the camera).
-A less reliable DEM should result in a smaller weight being used.
+This divides the difference between the triangulated points being optimized and their initial value on the DEM when added to the cost function.

-Then, the option ``--heights-from-dem-robust-threshold`` ensures that the weighted differences defined earlier when comparing to the DEM plateau at a certain level and do not dominate the problem.
-Below we set this to 0.1, which is smaller than the ``--robust-threshold`` value of 0.5 which is used to control the reprojection error.
-Some experimentation with this weight and threshold may be needed.
+The option ``--heights-from-dem-robust-threshold`` ensures that the weighted differences defined earlier when comparing to the DEM plateau at a certain level and do not dominate the problem.
+The default value is 0.1, which is smaller than the ``--robust-threshold`` value of 0.5, which is used to control the pixel reprojection error, as that is given a higher priority.
+It is suggested to not modify this threshold, and adjust instead ``--heights-from-dem-uncertainty``.

-If a triangulated point does not fall on a valid DEM pixel, bundle adjustment falls back to the ``--tri-weight`` constraint, if this constraint is used, or otherwise the triangulated point is not constrained at all.
+If a triangulated point does not project vertically onto a valid DEM pixel, bundle adjustment falls back to the ``--tri-weight`` constraint.

 Here is an example, and note that, as in the earlier section, we assume that the cameras and the terrain are already aligned::